open-contracting-extensions/ocds_metrics_extension/README.md

 * The `awards` and `contracts` stages for targets agreed with the successful supplier (e.g. availability levels or KPIs)
 * The `implementation` stage for actual performance information (e.g. actual demand, availability, KPIs etc.)

-Where the metrics extension is used to model targets for a contracting process, the `description` field can be used to start whether the target is a minimum or recommended target.
+Where the metrics extension is used to model targets for a contracting process, the `description` field can be used to indicate whether the target is a minimum or recommended target.

 ## Example